Artisan Gallery Mission and Policy

 The theme exhibitions are exploring material, as well as conceptual themes in an effort to provoke both artists and viewers into thinking differently about the notions of function, decoration and narrative as they pertain to the craft disciplines.
 From the results of a call for art for a given exhibition, we may select a Featured Artist who will exhibit several pieces.

 With a desire to showcase multitude of materials from which craft objects are made, the Artisan Gallery seeks entries from women artisans whose material takes precedence in the design.
 Open to all craft production - decorative, functional, or conceptual.

-Please email jpg images of up to three artworks plus one detail image per artwork if needed.
+Please email jpg images of up to ten artworks plus one detail image per artwork if needed.
 Include titles, media, size, and sales price of the works.
-WMG takes a 50% commission which should be reflected in your final sales price.
-We would also like a short statement about yourself and your work.
-Membership upon acceptance is required
+WMG takes a 40% commission which should be reflected in your final sales price.
+Please include a short statement about yourself and your work.

 Entry Deadline: Ongoing